Canon G7 X Mark II vs Sony NEX-6

 |Sony NEX-5« »||Y||stereo||mono||-||-||mini||2.0||-||-||-||Sony NEX-5|

 It is notable that the NEX-6 has a hotshoe, which makes it possible to easily attach optional accessories, such as an external flash gun.
 The G7X Mark II does not feature such an accessory-socket.

-The G7X Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the NEX-6 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the NEX-6 was succeeded by the Sony A6000.
+Both the G7X Mark II and the NEX-6 have been discontinued, but can regularly be found used on eBay.
+The NEX-6 was replaced by the Sony A6000, while the G7X Mark II was followed by the Canon G7 X Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So how do things add up?
 Is there a clear favorite between the Canon G7 X Mark II and the Sony NEX-6?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Canon PowerShot G7 X Mark II:

 - More detail: Offers more megapixels (20 vs 16MP) with a 12% higher linear resolution.